 Olive oil pain relief comes due to its antimicrobial properties, thereby reducing risks of infection and pain.
 Olive oil has antimicrobial constituents, such as oleuropein and hydroxytyrosol.
 These compounds have proven effective against different bacteria, viruses, and fungi.
 The antimicrobial properties of olive oil are likely to be effective for oral and topical administration.
 In topical use, olive oil may aid in the reduction of skin infections and aid in the healing of wounds.

 How to apply olive oil on the face at night?
-Well, 1 tbsp of olive oil should be taken on the palm and rubbed on the face gently in a circular movement to remove wrinkles.
+Well, 1 tablespoon of olive oil should be taken on the palm and gently rubbed on the face in a circular motion to help remove wrinkles.
 And it is always a night cream.
-Olive oil also contains vitamins A, D, E, and K, suitable for skin health.
-Olive oil antioxidants benefit the skin by protecting the skin from free radicals, which lead to skin ageing.
-Daily use of olive oil has been linked to wrinkle reduction, enhanced skin texture, and skin firmness.
+Olive oil also contains vitamins A, D, E, and K, which are beneficial for skin health.
+Olive oil contains antioxidants that may help protect the skin from oxidative stress, a contributor to skin ageing.
+While some studies suggest olive oil may improve skin texture and hydration, more research is needed to understand its effects on wrinkles and skin firmness.
 It can also be used to improve the skin’s glow.
-It is also used as a natural moisturiser for the skin as it assists in hydrating and softening it.
+It is also used as a natural moisturiser for the skin, as it helps hydrate and soften it.

 Extra virgin olive oil has benefits for the gastrointestinal system.
 It could improve digestion by encouraging the growth of the proper bacterial flora in the stomach.
 The monounsaturated fats in olive oil can also decrease inflammation in the gut, which might improve some signs of ulcerative colitis.
 In some recent research, olive oil helps prevent the formation of gallstones by increasing the production of bile and enzymes in the pancreas.
 Extra virgin olive oil is also known to control Helicobacter pylori growth, known to contribute to stomach ulcers.
 Additionally the mild laxative effect of olive oil may help ease constipation when taken at night.